Study smarter with Fiveable

 A system reaches its setpoint but settles at a value slightly below the target.
 Which PID component is insufficient, and why does increasing it fix the problem?

-Compare and contrast how and affect system stabilityโwhat type of instability does each risk introducing when set too high?
+Compare how and each affect system stability.
+What type of instability does each risk introducing when set too high?

 In the Ziegler-Nichols method, what physical meaning do and have, and why are they useful for determining all three PID gains?

-If an FRQ describes a temperature control system that responds quickly but oscillates around the setpoint before settling, which gain(s) would you adjust and in what direction?
-Justify using the time-domain behavior of each PID component.
+A temperature control system responds quickly but oscillates around the setpoint before settling.
+Which gain(s) would you adjust and in what direction?
+Justify your answer using the time-domain behavior of each PID component.